apappu-igolgi/content-database/README.md

 npm start
 ```

-For development, `pages/index.js` is the starting point for the frontend, and `pages/api` containes all the API endpoints
+For development, `pages/index.js` is the starting point for the frontend, and `pages/api` containes all the API endpoints, see the [design doc](DESIGN.md) for more info.